How To Feed MEALWORMS To Backyard Birds!

 This is unfortunate because dried mealworms are much easier to buy and store.
 Keeping live mealworms is more work since you must provide care to them.
 Some people also don’t like handling them and get a bit squeamish.

-THREE Bird Feeders You Can Use For Mealworms
+TWO Bird Feeders You Can Use For Mealworms

 Not every bird feeder can handle mealworms, especially if you are using live mealworms.